bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Troubleshooting

-### Issue: Environment variable not found when running
+### Issue: Environment variable not found when running the database migration

 This error can occur when the `/prisma/schema.prisma` file contains the incorrect provider, or the `.env` file contains an incorrect `DATABASE_URL`.
 Verify that the information in both files is correct.